 17-Fret Tenor Banjos

-A 17-fret tenor banjo is often considered the Irish tenor, and it’s tuned to G, D, A, E from the 4th to 1st chord.
+A 17-fret tenor banjo is often considered the Irish tenor, and it’s tuned to G, D, A, E from the 4th to 1st string.
 The tuning is similar to a fiddle or mandolin.
 The main difference between the 17 and 19-fret tenor banjos is the number of frets as well as the scale length.
 17-fret tenors have around 20 or 21 inches of scale length, making them the shorter option.

 They’re also more common than any other type of banjo, and you’ll find them widely available for sale.
 Perhaps the reason for their popularity is due to the versatility of the strings.
-You can play Celtic or Dixieland music with the 17-fret, but the difference is in the type of strings and how you tune the chords.
+You can play Celtic or Dixieland music with the 17-fret, but the difference is in the type of strings and how you tune it.

 If you want to play Irish music, a 17-fret is the best banjo for you.
 The quick-paced fiddle-like tunes are easy to play with this instrument, and most Irish banjos are open-back designs.
 Tenor banjos are often used in traditional Irish and Celtic, and early Jazz music from dance hall numbers to Ragtime, Dixieland, and even Tin Pan Alley songs.